Thermonet Heating FAQ

 If it under the floor, what happens if it goes wrong?

 Thermonet is completely maintenance free.
 Once installed, it can’t go wrong.
-For peace of mind, we give you a 10 year warranty.
+For peace of mind, we give you a lifetime warranty on all are twisted twin cables.
 If any damage occurs, the point of damage can be traced to within 50 mm and the system can normally be repaired in-situ.

 How long will it take to heat the floor?